 - dexterity; and

 Any one of the above could cause or contribute to the risk of workplace injuries and accidents.
-The use of illicit drugs and/or alcohol in the workplace could easily result in an employee being a danger to themselves or other colleagues they work with.
-Anyone who comes to work under the influence of illicit drugs or alcohol puts themselves at risk, of not only having their employment terminated, but also risks injury to themselves or others.
+The use of illicit drugs and/or alcohol in the workplace could easily result in an employee being a danger to themselves or their colleague.
+Anyone who comes to work under the influence of illicit drugs or alcohol puts themselves at risk, of not only having their employment terminated, but also risks injuring to themselves or others.

 - Developing and implementing an alcohol policy with input from workers;